 How to floss?

 Kudos to you on asking about the ins and outs of flossing!
-Not only does flossing remove food from the nooks and crannies of your teeth, it also keeps gums happy and healthy, improves overall dental health, and even keeps bad breath at bay.
+Daily brushing does a lot of the work removing plaque and harmful bacteria from your teeth.
+But it can’t do it all.
+Not only does flossing remove food from the nooks and crannies of your pearly whites, it also keeps gums happy and healthy, improves overall dental health, and even keeps bad breath at bay.

 Once you learn how to floss properly, flossing can be an easy and fun addition to your oral health routine.
 If you have any questions, your dentist or other oral health care provider may be able to provide a demonstration.
 Below is the basic lowdown on the spool method (also called the finger-wrap method):